 We spoke to many backpackers and wondered why their opinions differ so much about the countries.
 With time we realized that it depends very much on the respective ideas, expectations and interests whether someone perceived a country as beautiful or not.
 Therefore, you should definitely think about what you would like to see/experience (beach, mountains, jungle, desert, cold, hot etc.) and then see when is the best time to travel.

 Therefore, answer yourself the following questions:

 What Type of Backpacker am I?

 - Nature vs. cities

-- Hidden-gems vs. bucket list
+- Hidden-gems vs. popular spots

-when should i go?
+when should I go?